Hoe hormonale verandering tijdens de overgang invloed hebben op gewichtsverlies

 How hormonal changes during menopause affect weight loss

-If you're a woman approaching or in the middle of menopause, you may notice that losing weight has become more difficult.
-This is a common experience, and there are several factors that play a role in this new challenge.
-Below we explore the causes and offer practical solutions.
+If you're a woman approaching or in the midst of menopause, you might find that losing weight has become more difficult.
+This is a common experience, and several factors contribute to this new challenge.
+Below, we explore the causes and offer practical solutions.

 Causes of difficulty losing weight during menopause